 As the Consumer Watchdog revealed, access to not only a vast repository of information that includes a person’s health data but also being able to monitor a person by employing different methods during their ‘downtime’ at home brings to mind the Orwellian nature of technological implementation.
 Profiles can be created that help target ads better and personal data sold, Google’s ubiquity can enable absolute control over ad-generation models, commercial third parties such as insurers and utility companies could benefit from home data, hackers can exploit vulnerabilities that could allow the malicious actors to access and profit off of private information, while conversely, law enforcement could also utilize smart camera footage and query history from the Google Assistant in an effort to tackle crime.

-Total permeation of virtual assistants and their allied smart devices in the household can raise ‘thorny’ issues and one needs to be cautious of the price that is to be paid if technology is to make his life as easy as it does.
+Total permeation of virtual assistants and their allied smart devices in the household can raise ‘thorny’ issues and one needs to be cautious of the price that is to be paid if the technology is to make his life as easy as it does.
 With a continuous acquisition and licensing of patents by multinationals, the process of innovation is only accelerating.
 Expansion of the collection of personal data can magnify the risk of someone finding out something personal, but when used properly, virtual assistants are the realization of a dream that proves that the future is now.

 Following posts gives you a gist on software patents, and don’t miss it.

 The Guidelines For Computer Related Inventions in India